Miltonly/Streets/Paupst Place

 What kinds of homes are on Paupst Place?

-Paupst Place consists almost entirely of detached homes, built in the early 2000s.
-Lots are generous for the area, with many properties backing onto green space.
+Paupst Place consists entirely of detached homes, built in the early 2000s.
+Lots are typical for the era and neighbourhood, offering front and back yards.
+The street's cul-de-sac layout means fewer through-traffic concerns.

 Which schools serve Paupst Place?

-Public elementary students attend Sam Sherratt Public School; Catholic elementary is St. Scholastica, walkable from the street.
-Secondary catchment is Craig Kielburger for public and St. Francis Xavier for Catholic.
+Public elementary catchment is Sam Sherratt Public School, a five-minute drive away; Catholic elementary is St. Scholastica Catholic Elementary School, walkable from the street.
+Secondary schools are Craig Kielburger Secondary School (public) and St. Francis Xavier Catholic Secondary School, both within a five-minute drive.

 Is Paupst Place close to the 401 or 407?